-Misdemeanor crime generally is divided into several levels or classes by states and the federal government.
+Misdemeanor crime generally is divided into several levels or classes, all of which can vary based on location.
 Some misdemeanor cases only carry a fine, while others require jail time.
 Each class that requires incarceration typically carries a recommended amount of jail time to be served.
 Fines also often are specified per class.

 Unclassified misdemeanors are statues that are not noted by a specific class.
 Lawmakers sometimes do this to enable a penalty that falls outside of the specifics in the classes.
-One example is where a state may categorize first-time possession of marijuana as an unclassified misdemeanor.
+One example is a locality that categorizes first-time possession of marijuana as an unclassified misdemeanor.
 The punishment could be a maximum of one month in jail.

 Subway11 -I would like to see stiffer penalties for DUI charges.
 I think that the first time that you are charged with this offense should automatically be a felony not a misdemeanor because these reckless actions can cause harm to others including death.